Ashukri1/first-project/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?
+-  The motivation was to see if i was able to do something on my own without the instructor help and see what are my weakness and strenght in HTML.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+-  (Note: the answer is not "Because it was a homework assignment.")
+I biuld this project to implement what i learnt in class and made use of different semantics instead of divs.
-- What problem does it solve?
+-  The problem that i solved would be i followed the challenge with  the requirements changing Div with semantics elements.
-- What did you learn?
+-  Figured out my weakness and strenght in this project .

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.